-Following their Grok course work students put their programming skills into action by coding EV3 robots or Spike Prime robots, exploring how their coding knowledge can be used in the real world.
+Following their Grok course work students put their programming skills into action by coding Spike Prime robots, to explore how their coding knowledge can be used in the real world.

 - Digital systems

 - Algorithms

 - Programming

 Skills and knowledge are assessed by project work.